g-plane/pluggable-babel-eslint/README.md

 # pluggable-babel-eslint ![](https://flat.badgen.net/travis/g-plane/pluggable-babel-eslint) ![](https://flat.badgen.net/npm/v/pluggable-babel-eslint) ![](https://flat.badgen.net/npm/dm/pluggable-babel-eslint)

+**Thanks for using this package!
+Babel-eslint supports TypeScript now and you should consider using it.**

 As we know, Babel is a parser which contains a plugin system.
 However, the [babel-eslint](https://github.com/babel/babel-eslint) doesn't let us customize which plugins can be loaded.

 This module is NOT a fork of babel-eslint.
 It just provides some patches to `babel-eslint` and `@babel/parser` (aka.
 Babylon).